 • Six optional units (minimum of 18 credits)

-These options allow you to select the pathway that best aligns with your goals and preferences.
+The qualification has a number of optional units which allows you to select to study subjects that best align with your goals and preferences.

 The unit aims to provide an understanding of housing markets and the factors that can influence them.